GeorgiosEtsias/GeorgiosEtsias.github.io/_posts/2020-11-18-Computer-Vision-Sandbox-Images.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/Comp.Vision.Figures/Fig2.5.PNG" alt="l try">
 *Experimental aquifer images used as training and testing datasets by the classification and regression machine learning algorithms*

+Three homogeneous aquifers served as the training datasets for all the machine learning algorithms.
+The remaining aquifers were utilized for quantifying the models’ generalization ability.
+It was established that one homogeneous aquifer per bead size used, generated sufficient data for the successful implementation of the method.
+After the training of the neural learners was complete, saltwater concentration fields could be successfully generated with no further calibration effort for any number of new homogeneous or heterogeneous aquifers.

 ## Image pre-processing